 - 1/3 cup olive oil

-Add in the drained and rinsed chickpeas, halved cherry tomatoes, chopped ham, chopped salami, and fresh mozzarella pearls (or cube into small pieces).
-Chiffonade the basil pieces and add those in.
+SALAD INGREDIENTS: Add in the drained and rinsed chickpeas, quartered cherry tomatoes, thinly sliced red onion, thinly sliced salami, chopped ham, halved mozzarella pearls, and thinly sliced pepperoncini.
+Chiffonade the basil pieces (see Note 2) and add those into the salad.
 Toss the salad and adjust add-ins to personal preference.
 (The amounts listed are general guidelines of how we like this chopped salad.
-But the best part of making this homemade is you can add or remove toppings to personal preference!)
+But the best part of making this homemade is you can add additional toppings to personal preference!)

-Remove the dressing from the fridge and shake again to recombine.
+ADD DRESSING: Remove the dressing from the fridge and shake again to recombine.
 Only add the dressing to the quantity of salad you will be enjoying immediately.
 Unfortunately the salad doesn't sit well with dressing so keep it separate until right ready to eat!

-*For more crunch and variety use 2 different types of lettuce -- romaine and iceberg.
-BUT if you don't want to buy both, just romaine by itself is so delicious too!
+Note 1: For crunch and variety, use two different types of lettuce -- romaine and iceberg.
 If you do mix and match use 1/2 head of iceberg and 1/2 head of romaine.
 (I typically just use romaine though)